 If you’re looking for a great view over Paris, I would actually skip going to the top of the Eiffel Tower (although for some it’s on their bucket list.)
 Instead, go to the top of the Arc de Triomphe or a secret location I’ll tell you about for Day 3!

-A fantastic place to eat with views of the Eiffel Tower is Cafe New York.
+A fantastic place to eat with views of the Eiffel Tower is Le New York.
 It’s not too expensive and you can see the Eiffel Tower glitter larger-than-life from your quintessential French sidewalk dining table.

 Arc de Triomphe and Champs Elysees

 You’ll have to cross the Seine River if you are coming from the Eiffel Tower to get to the most famous shopping street in the world and one of Paris’ most characteristic landmarks.

 The Champs Elysees is glamourous, but it’s a lot more regular than you might expect.
 What really makes the street desirable is beautifully lined trees leading you to the again larger-than-life Arc de Triomphe.

 Don’t try to cross the crazy traffic of the roundabout that surrounds it – instead, there is an underground walkway to reach the Arc de Triomphe and then an entrance fee of 13 euros to go to the top.
 I personally think it’s a better view of Paris from here than the Eiffel Tower because you actually get to see the Eiffel Tower!

 Pont Alexandre III, Les Invalides, & Tuileries Garden